pengxiawu/DeepBP-AE/README.md

 ### Dataset Preparation
 You can prepare your own dataset by following :

 1. Generate the spatial channels following the instruction on [DeepMIMO](https://www.deepmimo.net/) and using the parameters given in the paper "Acquiring Measurement Matrices via Model-Based Deep Learning for Sparse Channel Estimation in mmWave Massive MIMO Systems".
-Also, you can skip this step 1 and directly download our used dataset from [this link](https://drive.google.com/file/d/1Ccwh8XdW3AXNMQ62j6D5Ndd4qRVxTbja/view?usp=sharing)
+Also, you can skip this step 1 and directly download our used dataset from [this link](https://drive.google.com/file/d/1Ccwh8XdW3AXNMQ62j6D5Ndd4qRVxTbja/view?usp=sharing).

+2. Access the spatial channel vectors by running the Matlab Script "./dataset/load_dataset.m".

-2. Transform the spatial channels to beamspace channels by running the "./dataset/channel_beamspace.m" in Matlab.
+3. Transform the spatial channels to beamspace channels by running the Matlab Script "./dataset/channel_beamspace_tranform.m".

 ## Built With